Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 As above, so below: as below, so above.

-Or, as Jung put it (paraphrasing from Spirit in Man, Art, and Literature): Everything without (outside) is within us.
-Everything above us is below us.
+Or, as Jung put it (paraphrasing), everything without (outside) is within us.
+Everything above us is below us.4Collected Works of C. G. Jung, Volume 15: Spirit in Man, Art, and Literature, para 12.

 Jung’s Acausal Connecting Principle (Where East and West Meet)